damianulan/open-mbo/README.md

 ## About OpenMBO

+### Licensing
+The Software is free for commercial use and restricted for modifing and altering.
+For more information see the [License Agreement](LICENSE.md).

 ### Installation
 Firstly, after cloning the repo, install composer dependencies.
 For that You need to have composer v2 installed on Your machine.
 ```